 "I have never before formally endorsed a 'commercial' outfit.
 Advise-In Solutions is more than another test preparation company.
 It is a full-service program with the objective of helping every student enrolled in the program earn his or her best score on the LSAT, helping those students put together impressive applications to law school, and actually providing them with the chance to simulate the law school experience prior to matriculation.
 The biggest difference between Advise-In and other companies is its founder, Dr. Kyle Pasewark."

 – Dr. Frank Guliuzza, President, American Collegiate Moot Court Association; former Chair, Pre-Law Advisors National Council; former President, Western Association of Pre-Law Advisors

-Continuing our primer on the types of analytical reasoning (logic games) questions you might encounter on the LSAT:
+More on our primer on the types of Analytical Reasoning (logic games) questions you might encounter on the LSAT:

 Leave a Reply